Admission in 2008

 There are at least 4 major sources of funding:

-2. Graduate School Research Scholarships (GSRS) See the UCL pages.
-This is often held jointly with an ORS award.
+2. Graduate School Research Scholarships (GRS) See the UCL pages.
+This covers living costs and may be held jointly with an ORS award, but it is unusual to be awarded both.
+The scheme is in any case extremely competitive.

-Details of all scholarship schemes may be found at http://www.ucl.ac.uk/prospective-students/scholarships/graduate/overs-res/index
+Details of all UCL scholarship schemes may be found at http://www.ucl.ac.uk/prospective-students/scholarships/graduate/overs-res/index

-IMPORTANT! if you are intending to apply for a GSRS/ORS scholarship or a DHPA award your UCL application must be received in the department by February 1st 2008.
-As it can take several weeks for UCL Admissions Office to process applications it is suggested you submit your application to UCL Admissions Office NOT LATER THAN FRIDAY, 11th JANUARY 2008.
-Applications received in the department after February 1st 2008 cannot be considered.
+IMPORTANT! if you are intending to apply for a GRS/ORS scholarship, your UCL application must be received in the department by the start of February for admission the following October.
+As it can take several weeks for UCL Admissions Office to process applications it is suggested you submit your application to UCL Admissions Office NOT LATER THAN THE FIRST WEEK OF JANUARY.
+Applications received in the department after the start of February.

 Will I get funding?

-The standard of competition for any of these sources of funding is extremely high (in 2005, UCL had only one DHPA for Biosciences).
-To support an application for funding I must have evidence of a very high level of skills in both biology and computing.
+Probably not...
+The standard of competition for any of these sources of funding is extremely high.
+I can only support one application for funding a year and I must have evidence of a very high level of skills in both biology and computing.
 In other words, as well as a strong biology background, you must be able to write computer software (preferably in C or Perl) and be able to show me example code.

 To stand a chance of being funded, you should be in the top 1% of students in your country.
 Your results and references are critical.